cabforum/servercert/docs/BR.md

 CAs SHALL NOT issue Certificates containing Internal Names or Reserved IP Addresses, as such names cannot be validated according to [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) or [Section 3.2.2.5](#3225-authentication-for-an-ip-address).

-Effective 2026-03-15, CAs SHALL NOT issue Certificates containing Domain Names that end in a IP Reverse Zone Suffix.
+Effective 2026-03-15, CAs SHALL NOT issue Certificates containing Domain Names that end in an IP Reverse Zone Suffix.

 ### 4.2.3 Time to process certificate applications